cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Make sure you can see a line indicating the "Embedded Ansible Worker" is in state "started"

     ![ansible worker started](../../common/img/ansible-worker-started.png)

-Logoff as demouser and login back as Admin

 ### Add a Git repository of Ansible Playbooks